 “Rest if you must, but don’t quit,” my husband would always tell me–and it’s true!
 Remember what Dory said in Finding Nemo?
 Just keep swimming!
 So when you find yourself in a season of scarcity, just keep moving forward and set your mind on your goal.

 Here are some statements I’ve heard from new and seasoned freelancers and what my advice is when you do start thinking about them:

-While looking for projects, invest time on creating your portfolio or building on your skills.
+While looking for projects, invest time on creating your portfolio or acquiring (or improving) skills.
 If you’re a writer, create a blog.
 If you want to be a social media manager, start reading up on how social media works.
-If you have extra money, you can even go for paid trainings, like the ones offered by Create Your Laptop Life and VA Classroom.
+If you have extra money, you can even go for paid training, like the ones offered by Create Your Laptop Life and VA Classroom.
 For writers, I highly recommend The Horkey Handbook’s Freelance Writing Course.

 “I don’t have work experience.
 How can I find a client who will hire someone like me?”
 If you read my story above, then you’ll know this isn’t an excuse.
 If you don’t have work experience, then find a way to create a portfolio.
 Aspiring writers can start by creating a blog or writing guest posts for other websites (just make sure they will acknowledge that you wrote the article).
 Aspiring graphic designers can start creating designs they can showcase–or offer free design services to family and friends for a testimonial.
 Get creative!
 There’s always a way.